Behnaz Akhgar: Early life

 Akhgar was born in Shiraz, Iran.
 When she arrived in Britain she spoke no English.
 She moved to Swansea when she was 10 years old, attended Terrace Road School, then Dynevor Comprehensive School (where coincidentally her parents opened a shop around the corner from there named "Dagwood's") and has lived in Wales since.
 She attended the University of Glamorgan where she gained a BA in communication studies, followed by a postgraduate diploma in broadcast journalism at Cardiff University.

 Career

 Akhgar joined the BBC in 2001, working behind the scenes before becoming a picture editor and video journalist.
 During this time, she applied for weather-presenting jobs, landing her current role in 2008 – on her third attempt.

-Akhgar presents the morning and weekend weather bulletins with Sue Charles, and acts as a relief presenter for meteorologist Derek Brockway.
+Akhgar presents the weather with Sue Charles, and acts as a relief presenter for Derek Brockway.
 She also presents regular bulletins on BBC Radio Wales throughout the day.
 She has described the harassment she experiences as a female forecaster from "geeks" who complain about her glamorous appearance.

 Akhgar has also broadcast features on the BBC World Service about the plight of women in the developing world.